NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ProfilesIndex.page.md

 <br><br>
-<div markdown="span" class="alert alert-info"><i class="fa fa-asterisk"></i> {{pagelink:Profile-Device}} is a draft Profile.
+<div markdown="span" class="alert alert-info"><i class="fa fa-asterisk"></i> {{pagelink:Profile-Device}} is a active Profile.
 It has not undergone a Clinical & Technical Assurance sprint, and is included here for comparison usage.
 </div>